 7. Customize Your Keyboard: For advanced users, consider using keyboard customization software to create custom shortcuts for accented characters.
 This can be particularly useful if you frequently type in multiple languages.

-8. Be Mindful of Language Settings: Ensure that your operating system and software programs are set to the correct language.
+8. Be Mindful of Language Settings: make sure your operating system and software programs are set to the correct language.
 This will help the software recognize when accented characters are needed and provide appropriate suggestions.

 By following these tips and expert advice, you can significantly improve your ability to type 'e' with accents and enhance your overall typing proficiency in multiple languages.